codalab/codalab-worksheets/README.md

 ## Database

-By default the local cl runs off sqllite database.
-You can change this in your `.codalab/config.json` file.
+By default the local cl runs off sqlite database.
+It can also run off mysql.
+You can change this in your `~/.codalab/config.json` file.

+Migrations are handeled with [Alembic](http://alembic.readthedocs.org/en/latest/)

-If you are upgrading please run migrations first:
+If you are planing to add a migration please check your current db status it is either.

+* You have a fresh db with no migrations
+* You have already done a migration and wish to add/upgrade to another.

+How to check for which path to follow:

+    $  codalab_env/bin/alembic current
+    *** output something like this

+    INFO  [alembic.migration] Context impl SQLiteImpl.
+    INFO  [alembic.migration] Will assume non-transactional DDL.
+    Current revision for sqlite:////Users/Dave/.codalab/bundle.db: 531ace385q2 -> 341ee10697f1 (head), name of migration

+    or

+    INFO  [alembic.migration] Context impl SQLiteImpl.
+    INFO  [alembic.migration] Will assume non-transactional DDL.
+    Current revision for sqlite:////Users/Dave/.codalab/bundle.db: None

+The **top** one is when you have a migration it will show you your last migration (head) in this case it's `341ee10697f1`

+The **bottom** case is when your db has no migrations and has everything it needs.

+##### If you have a fresh db with no migrations
+This is the easiest.
+Simply stamp your current to head and add you migration:

+    codalab_env/bin/alembic stamp head

+##### You have already done a migration and wish to upgrade to another.

-    alembic upgrade head
+    codalab_env/bin/alembic upgrade head

-If adding/changing schema:
+  [TODO write about edge cases]
+### Adding a new migration

+Add your change to the table in `tables.py`

+add your migration:

-    alembic revision -m "<your commit message here>" --autogenerate
+     codalab_env/bin/alembic revision -m "<your commit message here>" --autogenerate

-will handle most use cases please check the file it generatates.
+will handle most use cases but **check the file it generates**.

-If it is not correct please see the [Alembic Docs](http://alembic.readthedocs.org/en/latest/tutorial.html#create-a-migration-script) to generate a migration
+If it is not correct please see the [Alembic Docs](http://alembic.readthedocs.org/en/latest/tutorial.html#create-a-migration-script) for more info on the  migration script.

 Make sure you also update COLUMNS in the correct ORM object.

+Finally upgrade to your migration:

+     codalab_env/bin/alembic upgrade head